facebook/react-native-website/docs/the-new-architecture/codegen-cli.md

 - Run **Codegen** locally with the codegen CLI.
 - Update your `package.json` to include the generated code.
 - Update your `podspec` to include the generated code.
-- Update your `build.gradle` file to include the generated code.
+- Update your `build.Gradle` file to include the generated code.
-- Update `cmakeListsPath` in `react-native.config.js` (example) so that Gradle doesn't look for CMakeLists file in the build directory but instead in your outputDir.
+- Update `cmakeListsPath` in `react-native.config.js` so that Gradle doesn't look for CMakeLists file in the build directory but instead in your outputDir.